jmvalencia/nepal-ng-common-components/projects/nepal-ng-common-components/src/lib/navigation/al-protected-content/README.md

 ## Account Change Handling

 Most applications with account-specific views will want to automatically reroute the current view to reference the newly activated account when it changes, or redirect to a default/"detector" route (typically '/') when the newly activated account is not entitled to access the current view.
-The `al-entitled-content` component supports both of these common use cases with the @Input(s) `accountChangeRoute` and `unentitledRoute`.
+The `al-protected-content` component supports both of these common use cases with the @Input(s) `accountChangeRoute` and `unentitledRoute`.

 Both `accountChangeRoute` and `unentitledRoute` can be assigned a boolean, string, or array of strings.
-When the acting account changes, IF the new account is entitled to view the inner content based on the `entitlement` attribute, then `al-entitled-content` will redirect to the given route.
+When the acting account changes, IF the new account is entitled to view the inner content based on the `entitlement` attribute, then `al-protected-content` will redirect to the given route.
 If `accountChangeRoute` is a boolean, the component will attempt to redirect to the current view, replacing the old account ID with the new one.
 If `accountChangeRoute` is a string, it will be treated as a route literal.
 If `accountChangeRoute` is a string[], it will be treated as an array of route segments.